Why Is Water So Important?

-During Noah’s lifetime, the world was so sinful that all people except for Noah and his family had rejected God.
-In order to preserve goodness in the world, and to keep humanity from destroying one another, God sent a flood—a lot of water—to cleanse the earth of the evil that had become rampant (Genesis 6–9).
+During Noah’s lifetime, the world was so sinful that all people, except for Noah and his family, had rejected God.
+In order to preserve goodness in the world, and to keep human beings from destroying one another, God sent a flood—a lot of water—to cleanse the earth of the evil that had become rampant (Genesis 6–9).

-Another example has to do with the cleansing of disease.
+Another example has to do with cleansing of disease.

-In the story of Elisha and Naaman mentioned earlier, Naaman was told to wash himself in the river.
+In the story of Naaman mentioned earlier, the prophet Elisha told Naaman to wash himself in the river.
 But he was given specific instructions on how to do that.
-He had to dunk himself in the Jordan seven times, and after the seventh dip, God healed him from leprosy (2 Kings 5:1–19), which was a disease that was considered highly “unclean.”
+He had to dunk himself in the Jordan seven times, and after the seventh dip, God healed him from leprosy (2 Kings 5:1–19)—a disease considered untreatable and highly “unclean.”

-The water’s literal use of cleansing and purifying also provided meaning to the spiritual cleansing Naaman experienced.
+The literal use of water provided meaning to the spiritual cleansing Naaman experienced.